skosch/aldusleaf.org/posts/2015-03-28-hard-drive-droplet-generator/post.markdown

 class="math">D_d</span>=200&nbsp;&mu;m and 386&nbsp;&mu;m.</figcaption>
 </figure>

-<em>Note: if you build one of these things, it would make my day if you cited my
+<em>Note: if you should build one of these things, it would make my day if you cited my
 original article or linked to this page.
 Also, if you use the hard drive actuator as a vibration source for another purpose, I'd love to know so I can make a note of it here.</em>